blindnet-io/product-management/refs/schemas/prif/RFC-prif.md

 ### Addressability of System Endpoints

-Is there a standard way for representing peer-to-peer System's API endpoints that we can reuse here for representing systems.
+Is there a standard way for representing peer-to-peer System's API endpoints (compatible with our [implications for systems](#exposing-privacy-request-api)) that we can reuse here for representing systems?

 ### Anonymous Privacy Requests

 In the current design, a Privacy Request must have at least one Data Subject Identity associated to it.
 However it might be useful to allow change the Expected cardinality from `1-*` to `0-*` so that a request can be made about general practices (`TRANSPARENCY`) without reference to any user.

-This would make sense if the Systems would be responsable for finding a way to respond to such, unidentified user.
+This would make sense if the Systems would be responsible for finding a way to respond to such, unidentified user.

 ### General vs Specific Interpretation of `TRANSPARENCY` Privacy Requests